Bathhouses and sauna complexes in Moscow - 14 places with prices, addresses and reviews

 Reviews of the Arkadia Bathhouse:

-1. We’ve been going there with a large group to the big room for two years now.
+1. We’ve been going with a large group to the large hall for two years now.
 The steam room is hot, the pool is clean, and the relaxation room is cozy.
 It’s a great spot.

 2. It’s clean, the staff is polite, and the steam rooms are in good working order.
 For the southwest, it’s one of the decent options where you won’t be embarrassed to invite friends.

-A unique experience with several types of steam rooms and a steam program: Knyazhe.
+• A unique experience with several types of steam rooms and a steam program: Sandunov Baths.

-Rent a private bathhouse for a couple or a group without outsiders: Zhar Ptitsa or Vyatskie Bani.
+• Rent a bathhouse for a couple or a group without strangers: Zhar Ptitsa or Vyatskie Bani.

-Corporate event or large group: Knyazhe, suite for up to 50 people.
+• Corporate event or large group: Sandunov Baths.

-At Knyazhe and Sanduny, everything you need is available on-site—either for sale or rent.
-At city bathhouses, it’s better to bring your own.
+In Sanduny, everything you need is available on site—either for sale or for rent.
+In city bathhouses, it’s better to bring your own.

 Frequently Asked Questions

-How much does it cost to visit a bathhouse in Moscow?
+How much does it cost to visit a bathhouse?

-How does a Russian bath differ from a Finnish sauna?
+How does a Russian bath differ from a Finnish sauna and a hammam?

 No reservation is needed for city public bathhouses.
-For bath complexes with room rentals and at Knyazhe, reservations are required, especially on Fridays and weekends.
+For bath complexes with private rooms—it’s a must, especially on Fridays and weekends.
 It’s best to book two or three days in advance.

-A steam session program led by a bath attendant: several rounds with different birch branches and scents, contrast baths, and body rubs.
-It maximizes the benefits of the bath.
-Knyazhe offers several signature programs—from the classic oak branch session to the “Tsar’s Spa.”
+A steam session program with a bath attendant: several rounds with different birch branches and scents, contrast baths, and body rubs.

 Can children go to the bathhouse?